Facts about Sciatica and Associated Back & Leg Pain

-Sciatica is a pain that runs from the lower back down the leg of one leg, often into the foot and toes.
+Pain management is a major consideration for people dealing sciatica.
+“Sciatica” refers to pain that runs from the lower back down the leg of one leg, often into the foot and toes.
 It is caused by an irritation of the sciatic nerve caused by a compression.

 Some people suffering from sciatica also can experience a burning, tickling or prickly sensation, usually on one side of the body.
-The type and amount of pain a person experiences depends on the location of the nerve compression.
+The type and amount of pain depends on the location of the nerve compression.

 In some instances the pain can be very mild, while in others it can be severe and debilitating.
 Although most people will recover from an episode of sciatica within a few weeks, the pain can sometime worsen over time or persist for much longer.
 It all depends on the underlying cause.